isomerpages/moe-northshorepri/_useful-links/For Parents.md

 	• make threats, cause harassment or embarrassment, impersonate or intimidate others.
 5. You should not use MOE/school-deployed ICT system accounts for any commercial activities (e.g. buying and selling of goods and services).

+Non-compliance with the above will lead to disciplinary action in accordance with our school rules.

 ### Common links